+The United Nations, in its work to assist people all over the world, is confronted every day with the negative impact of lax controls on the arms trade.
 In all parts of the world, the ready availability of weapons and ammunition has led to human suffering, political repression, crime and terror among civilian populations.
-Irresponsible transfers of conventional weapons can destabilize security in a region, enable the violation of Security Council arms embargoes and contribute to human rights abuses.
+Irresponsible arms transfers can destabilize security in a region, enable the violation of Security Council arms embargoes and contribute to human rights abuses.
 Importantly, investment is discouraged and development disrupted in countries experiencing conflict and high levels of violence, which also affect their ability to attain the Sustainable Development Goals.

 Governments remain primarily responsible for providing security and protecting their populations, keeping to the rule of law.
 That is why they are expected to show responsibility in their decisions regarding international arms transfers.

 Arms Trade Treaty

 The swift entry into force of the ATT would be a clear indication of its signatories’ willingness and determination to address the poorly regulated international arms trade.
 The United Nations is committed to supporting the full and effective implementation of the ATT.